People who like this book describe it as

 Scientific, Can dip in and out of, A good holiday read, Enjoyable, Couldn't put it down, Uplifting, Persuasive, Inspiring, Timeless and .

 They tend to think it's about

-People who like this book are statistically more likely enjoy reading fiction books such as Anna Karenina, The Mill on the Floss, The Ghost Road, Dubliners and Bleak House.
-People who like this book are more likely than most to think of themselves as Idiosyncratic, Grouchy and Difficult.
-They are most likely to be interested in things such as Philosophy.
+People who like this book are statistically more likely enjoy reading fiction books such as Our Mutual Friend, The Life and Opinions of Tristram Shandy, Gentleman, Crime and Punishment, Anna Karenina and The Island of Dr. Moreau.
+People who like this book are more likely than most to think of themselves as Well Educated, Analytical and Arrogant.
+They are most likely to be interested in things such as Mathematics and Geography.

-This book is particularly popular among supporters of the Green Party of England and Wales.
-This book is particularly popular among readers of The Guardian.
+This book is particularly popular among readers of The Scotsman.

 Their favourite writers are: Richmal Crompton, Fyodor Dostoyevsky, Evelyn Waugh, James Joyce, David Hume, Wilkie Collins, Mary Shelley, Umberto Eco, Charles Darwin and Tom Sharpe.